 Be sure to check distortion for both left and right inputs when modifying the stereo generator.

 To characterize the Marconi second-harmonic distortion, I used Bob & Ken's spectrum inversion trick.
 I tuned the Marconi local oscillator above the ST-1000A signal frequency and measured the distortion level.
-Then I tuned the LO below the signal and repeated the measurement.
+Then I tuned it to the low side and repeated the measurement.
 These LO settings invert the phase of the ST-1000A second harmonic.
 The ST-1000A and Marconi distortions sum in one case and subtract in the other.
-I adjusted R52, the ST-1000A modulator predistortion compensation, until the residual second-harmonic distortion in mono was the same at both LO frequencies.
-It was −68 dB, and this is the residual Marconi distortion level.
+I adjusted R52, RF distortion compensation, until the residual second-harmonic distortion was the same at both LO frequencies.
+It was −68 dB, and this is the residual Marconi second-harmonic distortion.
 This procedure nulls the ST-1000A second harmonic and is the best way to adjust R52.

 This shows the demodulated spectrum of a 97.5-MHz monophonic signal deviated 75 kHz.
 In some units the second harmonic is anywhere between the noise floor and −75 dB, depending on temperature.
-I obtained these results before I knew about the spectrum inversion trick for nulling the ST-1000A second harmonic.
-Its level here probably is a combination of ST-1000A and Marconi distortion.
+I obtained these results before I knew about the spectrum inversion trick.
+The second harmonic here probably is a combination of ST-1000A and Marconi distortion.
 The third harmonic is stable, here at −75 dB (−70 to −80 dB in other units).
 Based on tests of the Marconi detector, I believe this distortion product is due to the ST-1000A.
-A third harmonic at −75 dB in mono will drop below the noise floor in stereo.

-This is the demodulated baseband stereo spectrum (9% pilot, 75-kHz deviation).
+This is the demodulated baseband stereo spectrum (9% pilot, 75 kHz deviation).
 The spectrum analyzer sensitivity is the same as for mono.
 It is hard to identify distortion products in the residual noise.
 At some temperatures they may just appear at the noise floor.
+Harmonics are much lower in stereo than mono because the baseband signal level is about 6 dB lower and harmonic reduction with level is much faster than linear.

 This shows the demodulated distortion products around 38 kHz.
 All are less than −82 dB.

-Intermodulation distortion products may appear on the demodulated 19-kHz pilot signal.
+Intermodulation distortion products may appear on the demodulated 19 kHz pilot signal.
 Here they are less than −79 dB.
-In some units these products are not present.
+In some units these products are below the noise floor.

 The yellow rectangles outline the pads for the optional resistor.
 In my ST-1000A, 160kΩ equalized mono and stereo deviation for a 9% pilot.
 This resistor is not mentioned in the ST-1000A manual nor shown in the regular schematic, but it is indicated as R206 on the option M3 schematic with a value of 47kΩ.